-- 4 tbsp lemon juice (about 1 lemon)
+- 4 tablespoon lemon juice about 1 lemon

 - Boil the potatoes (in their skin) until they are tender all the way through.
 You can test this by poking a potato with a knife or skewer and see if it slides easily all the way to the center.